georgosgeorgos/ComputationalStatisticsBT/mcmc/MCMC.md

 ![](MCMC_files/figure-html/validation-3.png)<!-- -->

-5d)  Show the 4 univariate trace-plots of the simulations of each parameter
+5d)  Show the 4 uni-variate trace-plots of the simulations of each parameter

 ```r